WordPress/openverse-catalog/DAGs.md

 results; Wikimedia does not provide a mechanism to "skip to the end" of a batch.
 On numerous occasions, this iteration has been so extensive that the pull media task has hit the task's timeout.
-To avoid this, we limit the number of iterations we make for parsing through a sub-property's data.If we hit the limit, we re-issue the original query _without_ requesting properties that returned large amounts of data.
+To avoid this, we limit the number of iterations we make for parsing through a sub-property's data.
+If we hit the limit, we re-issue the original query _without_ requesting properties that returned large amounts of data.
 Unfortunately, this means that we will **not** have that property's data for these items the second time around (e.g.